Certified Aging in Place Specialist (CAPS)

 Aging-In-Place Bathroom Design for St. Paul Condo

 We transformed this owner’s bathroom with a universal design, creating a beautiful space filled with light that is also accessible for all.
 The 2×2 inch tiles on the floor of the curbless shower provide more grip and help prevent slips.
-They meet both comfort and code standards for universal design.
-Read more.
+Additionally, they meet both comfort and code standards for universal design.